ops-center/searchlight/docs/user-guide/notifier/hipchat.md

 | HIPCHAT_TO          | Set hipchat room ID.
 For multiple rooms, set comma separated IDs. |

-These environment variables will be set using `appscode-icinga` Secret.
+These environment variables will be set using `searchlight-icinga` Secret.

 > Set `NOTIFY_VIA` to `hipchat`